AmandaRekonwith/Screeps-AI/README.md

 I ended up with something that looks like this:
 <img src="https://github.com/AmandaRekonwith/Screeps-AI/blob/master/graphanaexample.jpg">
 ..
-Not very pretty or useful, but interesting.
+Not very pretty or particularly useful, but interesting.
 I will refine this in the future.

 -------------------------------------------------